RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG analysis of the 2HKM

-The bare RKKY regime concerns the energy window $E \in [\ER,\Ex]$.
-With $\rho_0 = 1/2D$ [\Eq{eq:lattice:a}], the dimensionless Kondo coupling in \Fig{fig:NRGspectra} is small, having $j_0 \equiv \rho_0 J = 0.05 \ll 1$, and thus $\tfrac{\Ex}{\ER} = \tfrac{1}{\pi j_0^2} = 127.3$.
-Therefore the bare RKKY regime spans about two orders of magnitude in energy scale.
-It competes with Kondo physics for the case $\TK(J,J_z) < \Ex$, i.e., when the Kondo scale is small enough that the screening clouds of the two impurities overlap.
-We refer to this intersect as the intermediate energy regime.
-Hence with $\TK$ shown as the brown line down to (i.e., to the left of) $\ER$ at which point it is cut off, the intermediate regime is present if there is a brown line segment in between the two vertical markers (black dashed and blue).
+This intermediate regime becomes visible as the lighter-blue shaded area in \Fig{fig:NRGspectra}(a-f,2) in between the two vertical makers below the brown solid line which represents the single-impurity Kondo scale \TK.
+The latter scale \TK is cut off at \ER, also visually so by terminating its line towards the right at the blue vertical marker.
+Hence the intermediate regime is present (i) if there is a brown line segment in between the two vertical markers (black dashed and blue), in which case (ii) the intermediate regime occurs below it.
 For example, with no brown line segment in the bare RKKY regime in the lowest two rows in \Fig{fig:NRGspectra}, $\TK> \Ex$ dominates the low-energy regime throughout, and the system consists of two individually Kondo screened impurities.
 However, once $\TK<\Ex$, the buildup of the Kondo screening cloud is affected by the presence of the other impurity.
 This leads to characteristic changes in the NRG energy flow diagrams, as seen in \Fig{fig:NRGspectra}(:,2).
-Hence the intermediate regime becomes visible as the lighter-blue shaded area in \Fig{fig:NRGspectra}(a-f,2) as the area in between the two vertical makers below the brown line.